tinacms/tina-barebones-starter/content/post/HelloWorld.md

 ---
-title: This is a title
+title: This is a title asdfasdf asd f
 ---

 This is a test